pashmaklang/pashmak/CONTRIBUTING.md

 - `--stdin--`: sets program stdin arguments (list)
 - `--exit-code--`: asserts program exit code
 - `--with-error--`: asserts program has error. value is optional, but you can assert error type as value
-- `--pyinit--`: this can be a python code to be runed before running test code
+- `--pyinit--`: this can be a python code to be ran before running test code
 - `--skip--`: this option says that to test runner, if this was faild, ignore this and skip

 example: